amzn/smoke-aws/README.md

 * a client library that provides a number of clients to contact the service or to mock the service for testing-
   * a protocol that defines synchronous and asynchronous variants for all service API methods.
   * an AWS client that can be used to contact the actual AWS service.
+    * Support for expontential backoff retries.
+    * Logging and emittion of invocation metrics, with API-level support for enabling/disabling emitting metrics
   * a mock client that by default returns a default instance of the return type for each API method.
   * a throwing client that by default throws an error of each API method.